Getting Started with your Gateway Router

 Update Port Modes

-1. Next you will need to update your router ports in order for it to function as a gateway router.
+- Next you will need to update your router ports so that it functions as a gateway router.
 By default, ports are set for an endpoint router.
 You will need to change port 5 from Mesh to Wan.
-As a brief description, Mesh ports are what Althea routers use to talk to eachother.
+As a brief description, Mesh ports are what Althea routers use to talk to each other.
 Wan (wide area network) ports are what Althea routers use to talk to a non-Althea network.
 Any Althea router that has an active Wan port is considered to be a Gateway router, even if it plays a minor role in your network.
 Wan connections are optimized for a backhaul with stable latency, such as fiber.
 A backhaul with unstable latency, such as a DSL, radio, or satellite connection will introduce instability into the downstream Althea network as well.
 Using either fiber, ethernet, or coax copper for backhaul is recommended whenever possible.

-Ports Choose either DHCP or Static.
+Choose either DHCP or Static.
 If you aren’t sure which to pick, choose DHCP.
-WAN If you need to specify a static IP, you can do so here.
+If you need to specify a static IP, you can do so here.
 If you aren’t sure what to enter here, choose DHCP instead.
-Static IP settings are variable depending on the upstream non-Althea router, but some standard values for many common routers would be: static IP 192.168.0.XXX (xxx being any number between 2 and 254), netmask 255.255.255.0, gateway 192.168.0.1 WAN Static After you saving the Wan settings, the router will reboot.
-Rebooting Note that if you are using a wireless connection to the router, your device may connect to a different wireless network during this reboot cycle, in which case you will need to manually reconnect to the Althea WiFi connection once the reboot cycle is complete.
+Static IP settings are variable depending on the upstream non-Althea router, but some standard values for many common routers would be: static IP 192.168.0.XXX (xxx being any number between 2 and 254), netmask 255.255.255.0, gateway 192.168.0.1 After saving the Wan settings, the router will reboot.
+Note that if you are using a wireless connection to the router, your device may connect to a different wireless network during this reboot cycle, in which case you will need to manually reconnect to the Althea WiFi connection once the reboot cycle is complete.
 This reboot cycle typically takes 2 - 3 minutes.
-Reconnect to WIFI When the reboot is complete, Port 5 should show a Wan connection, as shown here: Config Done
+When the reboot is complete, Port 5 should show a Wan connection, as shown here:

 Update Router Nickname